compashi/Development-Blogs-for-D365-for-Finance-and-Operations/README.md

 ### What is X++

-X++ is an Object oriented programming language which is used to write application login in Axapta (long for AX).
+X++ is an Object oriented programming language which is used to write application logic in Axapta (long for AX).
 X++ is flexible and optimized for creation and modification of business objects.
-X++ language is integrated with SQL syntax, i.e. there is no need to setup a database connection.
-Furthermore, X++ is also used for creating forms, generating reports, integrating services, implementing workflows and customize elements according to user's need.
+X++ language is integrated with SQL syntax, i.e. there is no need to setup a database connection to query a database.
+Lastly, X++ is also used for creating forms, generating reports, integrating services, implementing workflows and customize elements according to user's need.

-X++ is create with C++.
+X++ is created on C++.
 The C++ kernel code isn't available but X++ source code is open-sourced to the community.
-Packages are there to assist developers in reusability rather than restarting from scratch each time.
+Packages are there to assist developers in reusability rather than restarting their development from scratch each time.
 Even though X++ is a programming language, it doesn't support inheritance with all type of object types.

 ### What will this repository contain

-The repository will contains basic of how to program in AX and will guide through:
+The repository will contains the following on how to program in AX:

 - Basics (variables, statements, loops, etc)
 - Functions